rubensilva3/notes/README.md

 cd ..
 ```
 ## Cloning repositories
-If your repository is already created , you have to merch boht folders
+If your repository is already created , you have to merch both folders